 “On the plus side, the extra hour of sunlight can be welcome relief for people who suffer from seasonal affective disorder.
 And it might motivate people to spend more time outdoors after work, when people tend to have more free time, which theoretically anyway could help make people be more physically active.”

-So try to catch up on some sleep this weekend if you can!
+So try to catch up on some sleep this week if you can.